-I find that this is the current understanding of those in most mainline Christian churches.
-The universalists uphold the comforting belief that man is essentially good and that a wise, all-compassionate God will certainly acknowlege that their best human efforts will grant them an eternal heavenly reward based on their motivation and actions.
-This seems only fair and reasonable in most of our minds.
-The view that all are children of God also allows the belief that "all paths lead to God" a tenant of Buddhism.
+I find this belief to be the current understanding of most mainline Christian churches.
+The universalists uphold the comforting belief that man is essentially good and that a wise, all-compassionate God will certainly acknowlege that one's best human efforts will grant them an eternal heavenly reward based on their motivation and actions.
+It is the belief that seems most fair and reasonable in most minds.
+The view that all are children of God is also allows a tenant of Buddhism where "all paths lead to God."

-We can turn to Jesus' words to reconcile to the reality, There is "a broad path that leads to destruction, by which many go.. " Jesus spoke of a narrow path.
-This narrow path involved Jesus of Nazareth himself, where is the one access point, the door.
+We must turn to Jesus' words to be reconciled to the reality, There is "a broad path that leads to destruction, by which many go.. " Jesus spoke of a narrow path.
+This narrow path was declared to be through Jesus of Nazareth himself.
+He is the one access point, the door.
 He said, "No one comes to the 'Father' but through me."
-This was and is the pathway that brings offense and causes many to stumble.
+This has always been the pathway that brings offense and causes many to stumble.

 "Our Father Who Art in Heaven.. "

-I have heard many Christian leaders actually go so far as to call Yeshua's disciples "Christians" in the time of his earthly ministry.
-They were not Christians, they were disciples, followers of Yeshua of Nazareth, who they believed him to be the promised King of Israel.
+I have heard many Christian leaders actually go so far as to call Yeshua's disciples "Christians" during his earthly ministry.
+They were not Christians, they were disciples, followers of Yeshua of Nazareth.
+His disciples believed him to be the promised King of Israel and it was hoped that he would become the ruling Messiah.
 Even after Pentecost the disciples of Jesus identified themselves as being followers of "the way" of their Messiah.
-The birth of the church age at Pentecost transformed the spiritual nature of the disciples into "sons (daughters) of G-d.
-Christians were not named such until much later in Antioch Syria.
-Likewise, followers of Moses it has been taught by some denominations were Christians.
+It was at the birth of the church age at Pentecost that the supernatural "Power of G-d" transformed the spiritual nature of the disciples into "sons and daughters of G-d.
+It was years later in Antioch Syria that followers of the way were called Christians.
+It is even foolishly taught by some Christian pastors that followers of Moses were Christians.

-identity of Jesus as the "son of God" was first revealed to
+identity of Jesus as the "Son of the Living God" was first revealed

 the disciples believed that Jesus was truly the Messiah and the